 All financial instruments are required to be measured at fair value on initial recognition, plus, in the case of a financial asset or financial liability not at fair value through profit or loss, transaction costs that are directly attributable to the acquisition or issue of the financial asset or financial liability.
-Transaction costs of financial assets and financial liabilities carried at fair value through the profit or loss are expensed in the statement of comprehensive income.
+Transaction costs of financial assets and financial liabilities carried at fair value through the profit or loss are expensed in the statement of profit and loss and other comprehensive income.